SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 -
 ### Session-57
 - What are Stateful and Stateless applications ?
+- EBS ---> Hardk disk ; EFS ---> Google drive etc.
+- For example we have EKS cluster and Worker nodes.
+Where the data will be stored ?
+In worker nodes only.
+Here Nodes and Pods are ephemeral that means temporary.
+Sotring data in Nodes are risk because Nodes are temporary.
+So we should have some external storage (Like Hard disk, we use which is outside the laptop) That means we take separate storage interface, we mount this storage (This can be EBS/EFS) to EKS cluster, so here data will be stored in storage not in worker nodes.
+- Kubernetes volumes are of two types Internal volumes & External volumes.
-- What are Internal volumes ? emptyDir, hostpath
+- What are Internal volumes ?
+Stores data in worker nodes.
+Internal volumes are ephemeral (Temporary) but we have usecases like 'emptyDir' and 'hostpath'
+- What does 'emptyDir' do in kubernetes ?
+- What does 'hostpath' and 'DaemonSet' do in kubernetes ?
-- What are External volumes ?
-Static provisioning, Dynamic provisioning
+- External volumes are 2 types Static provisioning & Dynamic provisioning.
--

 ### Session-58
-- We have Hard disk and Cloud drives, what is the difference ?
-HD sits near to computer, Cloud drives are network drives like google drive, icloud etc.
+- What is the difference between Hard disk and Cloud drives ?
+HD sits near to the computer, Cloud drives are network drives like google drive, icloud etc.
 - External volumes
 - We keep storage external (Outside)
 ### Session-59